socketio/socket.io-client-swift/README.md

 Options
 -------
+- `connectParams: [String: AnyObject]?` - Dictionary whose contents will be passed with the connection.
 - `reconnects: Bool` Default is `true`
 - `reconnectAttempts: Int` Default is `-1` (infinite tries)
 - `reconnectWait: Int` Default is `10`